Olena-Mordas/mario-maze_be/README.md

 * run development server: `python manage.py runserver`
 * application is served by default at 127.0.0.1:8000
 * api documnetation can be found here http://127.0.0.1:8000/docs/
+* database can be found here https://prestacap-5c95b-default-rtdb.europe-west1.firebasedatabase.app/
+* please, let me know whom I would need to provide access to it
+* the webapp part can be found here https://github.com/Olena-Mordas/mario-maze_fe